-Challenger Limited is an insurance—life business based in Australia.
-Challenger shares (CGF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $3.82 – an increase of 2.69% over the previous week.
+Challenger is an insurance-life business based in Australia.
+Challenger shares (CGF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Challenger has a trailing 12-month revenue of around $3.5 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Challenger